kafeijao/cvr_osc_lib_py/README.md

 I would recommend checking the script for more info, has it has a little introduction and a bit of explanation on how to configure it.

+## Project contribution guide points

+Max line length should not exceed 120 chars
+Do not include IDE specific folders apart from those created by [Rider](https://www.jetbrains.com/rider/)